- Mountain lions can be found in about every ecosystem existing in North and South America.

 While you may see it known mostly as a mountain lion in day-to-day life, often scientists prefer to call these stealthy predators “pumas.”
 This is because of their scientific name, which is Puma concolor.

 Mountain lions have lots of names, but it’s important not to get them confused with other American cats, such as bobcats or lynxes.
 While still cool cats, these are different animals from the mountain lion.

-…but that doesn’t mean they don’t communicate in plenty of other ways!
-Mountain lions’ have a different larynx than most of the big cats you may be used to, such as tigers and lions.
+They may not roar, but that doesn’t mean they don’t communicate in plenty of other ways!
+Mountain lions have a different larynx than most of the big cats you may be used to, such as tigers and lions.
 As a result, they communicate in different ways, such as chirping, growling, shrieking, and even purring.

 3. Mountain lions live in nearly every ecosystem in America

 With a diverse diet and the ability to live everywhere from rainforests to deserts to snowy mountains, you’ll be able to find mountain lions in almost every ecosystem in North and South America.

-While mountain lions rarely weigh over 200 pounds, one record-holding ghost cat weighed in at 276. pounds!
+While mountain lions rarely weigh more than 200 pounds, one record-holding ghost cat weighed in at 276 pounds!
 For comparison, that’s more than a giant panda, which averages about 245 pounds.
 It’s also about the average size of a female lion, which weighs about 280 pounds.

 5. Mountain lion cubs have blue eyes and spots

 If you ever found a mountain lion cub out in the wild, you probably wouldn’t recognize it!

-When mountain lions are first born, and even while they’re growing up, they look vastly different than their adult counterparts.
+When mountain lions are first born, and even while they’re growing up, they look vastly different to their adult counterparts.
 The most noticeable differences?
 Their blue eyes and dark spots on their fur.
 As they mature, their eyes will shift to yellow and their spots will fade into their iconic tawny coat, becoming almost unrecognizable over the course of just a few weeks.
 If you enjoyed this fun fact, baby lions exhibit the exact same traits!